-With gyms, health clubs, and parks still closed in many places around the United States, it’s more important than ever to keep exercising at home.
-But did you know that many common workout positions can be dangerous for your health if you don’t do them the right way?
+The COVID-19 pandemic brought with it the closure of many gyms, health clubs, and parks in many places around the United States.
+To get around this, more people started exercising at home.
+But did you know that many common workout positions can be dangerous for your health if you don't do them the right way?

 Since you won't have the benefit of a trainer to help you spot the problematic positions, we've got a list of 11 common workout mistakes to avoid.
 Take a look and see if you've been doing more harm than good to your body.
 Staying healthy should never get in the way of staying safe.

 1. Dumbbell Row